Anybody who uses lipos will eventually encounter a puffy or swollen battery.

 Electrolyte decomposition is what happens when that electrolyte chemically breaks down.
 So in a lipo battery, as the electrolyte breaks down you end up with lithium and oxygen.
 This forms lithium oxide on the anode and cathode (depending whether you are charging or discharging).

-But what you also end up with excess oxygen that doesn’t adhere to the anode or cathode.
+But what you also end up with is excess oxygen that doesn’t adhere to the anode or cathode.
 This excess oxygen is part of what causes a battery swell.
 And oxygen likes to burn.
 See here for more details.
 He also goes over some other reasons a battery might swell.

 Other gases that can be found in the battery during the normal chemical reactions of a battery are carbon dioxide (CO2) and carbon monoxide (CO).
 For a technical overview of this, see this paper.